mynameismyna/mynameismyna/README.md

 values you last used are saved to `connection.json` so they appear automatically the next time you open the program.

-Query results appear in a resizable text area at the bottom of the window.
+Query results now display in a table with grid lines.
+Columns automatically resize to fit their contents and adjust whenever the font size or style changes.
-Use the **A+** and **A-** buttons to zoom the text, and toggle **Bold** or **Italic** to style the output.
-All text in the result area updates when these options are changed.

-Numeric values are formatted with `.` as the thousands separator and `,` as the decimal separator.
-The text area grows with the window so you can easily read wide rows.
+Use the **A+** and **A-** buttons to zoom the table text, and toggle **Bold** or **Italic** to style all rows and headers.
+Numeric values are formatted with `.` as the thousands separator and `,` as the decimal separator and are right‑aligned for easier reading.

 Enter a search term to look up rows in the chosen view.
-The application matches the term across all columns in that view, similar to an elastic search, and displays the results in the text area.
+The application matches the term across all columns in that view, similar to an elastic search, and displays the results in the table.
 Press **Enter** in the search field or click the **Search** button.
 An animated indicator appears while the query runs.

 ```bash